wp-plugins/wp-to-twitter/readme.txt

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
 * 4.2 added compat function for mb_substr; drop mine when I drop support for 4.1

+= 3.1.1 =

+* Add post title to Yourls shortener query.
+Thanks to <a href="https://wordpress.org/support/topic/missing-post-title-on-remote-yourls-call-fix-included?replies=1">the.mnbvcx</a>.
+* Bug fix: Overlooked warning if categories not defined.
+* Updated wp-to-twitter.pot

 = 3.1.0 =

 * Moved changelog entries older than 3.0.0 into changelog.txt